I7-Examples/When-in-Rome-2/docs/source.txt

 When imprisonment ends:
 	increase plot depth by 1;
-	change Esther's utterance to "'I'm not sure that's legit,' Esther says, stopping in long enough to eye the situation.
+	now Esther's utterance is "'I'm not sure that's legit,' Esther says, stopping in long enough to eye the situation.
 'I thought you weren't supposed to coerce any of them.'

 'That's a wonderful idea,' you reply, wiping your forehead.
 'Care to demonstrate your methods?'